cppunit/cppunit/README.md

 No installation is required, just copy `Cppunit` class definition form  [cppunit.h](https://github.com/cppunit/cppunit/blob/master/cppunit.h) into your source file and you are all set.

 ## License
-Public Domain.
+This is free and unencumbered software released into the public domain.
 For more information, please refer to <http://unlicense.org>

 ## Usage
 For single source file programs: